dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-yeah what do you I had one last question about different languages so the 800-pound gorilla of the there from history in this space is Lisp and when
+yes what do you I had one last question about different languages so the 800-pound gorilla of the there from history in this space is Lisp and when